 - You can hire experienced professionals.
 With an independent freelancer, it might not be clear how long they’ve been in business or whether their customers are happy.
 With Fiverr, you can see how long sellers have been active, read customer reviews, and browse through their portfolio.

 - You can build relationships with freelancers.
-If you come across a creator on Fiverr whom you wish to hire, it doesn’t have to be a one-time gig.
-If you are satisfied with their work, you can continue to hire them for future projects.
-It’s worth noting that many sellers offer multiple services, so you may even rely on them for tasks beyond video ads.
+If you discover a creator on Fiverr that you wish to employ, it doesn’t need to be a single job.
+If you appreciate their work, you can engage them for upcoming projects.
+Numerous sellers provide a variety of services, so you could possibly depend on them for more than just video ads.